paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 #### References in Text
 This chapter, referred to in subsec. (b), was in the original “this division”, meaning division F of Pub.
 L. 115–254, Oct.
 5, 2018, 132 Stat.
 3485, which is classified principally to this chapter.
 For complete classification of division F to the Code, see Short Title note set out under [section 9601 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9601) and Tables.

+#### Amendments
+2025—Subsec. (a)(10).
+Pub.
+L. 119–60 struck out “until the expiration of the current lease under predecessor authority, as of the day before October 5, 2018” after “payments are due”.

 <a id="section-9634"></a>
 ## § 9634.
 Maximum contingent liability

-The maximum contingent liability of the Corporation outstanding at any one time shall not exceed in the aggregate $60,000,000,000.
+**(a) In general** The maximum contingent liability of the Corporation outstanding at any one time shall not exceed in the aggregate $205,000,000,000.

+**(b) Rule of construction** The maximum contingent liability shall apply to all extension of liability by the Corporation regardless of the authority cited thereto.

+### Statutory Notes

+#### Amendments
+2025—Pub.
+L. 119–60 amended section generally.
+Prior to amendment, text of section read as follows: “The maximum contingent liability of the Corporation outstanding at any one time shall not exceed in the aggregate $60,000,000,000.”

 <a id="section-9635"></a>